A Life on Our Planet — Netflix promotional artwork featuring David Attenborough

 Drone operator on Silverback Films’ A Life on Our Planet — Sir David Attenborough’s personal witness-statement feature for Netflix, released October 2020.
 The film traces Attenborough’s eight-decade career through the corresponding biodiversity collapse and presents an active argument for the rewilding case as a route out.

-My contribution was aerial cinematography across the East African segments — the wide-establishing landscape, herd, and habitat passes that anchor the film’s “what’s been lost” sequences against the scale of the places where it’s still possible to see something close to original ecology.
+My contribution was aerial cinematography in Kenya — the wide-establishing landscape, herd, and habitat passes that anchor the film’s “what’s been lost” sequences against the scale of the places where it’s still possible to see something close to original ecology.

 Production context